Suttie23/Suttie23/README.md

 - Currently in year 3 of my degree, working on a Games Engineering project and web development for a podcast.
 - Learning Unity in my spare time using various courses.
-- Building up a habit of doing daily code challenges
+- Building up a habit of doing daily code challenges.
 - Learn more about me on my website!
-(Down for maintenance)
+(Down for maintenance).